maarten-pennings/SevenSegment-over-Serial/electronics2/readme.md

    That rank is a bit special: the price is fixed irrespective of quantity; if you fold the line item open it reads e.g. `*For qty≤20, charges a fixed fee of €0.0203`.

-   If you select an extended component, JLCPCB is required to change the feeders on the pick and place machines, which requires an additional labor fee, $3 per Extended Component type.
+   If you select an extended component, JLCPCB is required to change the feeders on the pick-and-place machines, which requires an additional labor fee, $3 per Extended Component type.

  - After clicking next, we are back at the main form.